In California, Trump examines Mexico border wall designs

 After his San Diego stop, Trump will travel to Los Angeles to headline a political fundraiser in Beverly Hills.
 A Republican Party official said the fundraiser would net $5 million for Trump’s prospective 2020 re-election campaign and the Republican National Committee.

-Reporting by Steve Holland; additional reporting by Lizbeth Diaz and Delphine Schrank in Tijuana, Mexico; additional writing by Roberta Rampton; Editing by Rosalba O'Brien and Lisa Shumaker
+Reporting by Steve Holland; additional reporting by Lizbeth Diaz and Delphine Schrank in Tijuana, Mexico; Writing by Roberta Rampton; Editing by Rosalba O'Brien and Lisa Shumaker